growilabs/growi-docs/docs/en/admin-guide/management-cookbook/aws-s3-bucket-setting.md

 5. In the "Access Control List" tab, if the Canonical User ID that you checked in Step 3 of [Get AWS Account Information](#get-aws-account-information) doesn't match the Canonical ID added to the "Acceess for bucket owner" table, add the ID to the "Access for other AWS accounts" list with full permissions.

 ### Register Your Bucket With GROWI
-1. In App settings page (`/admin/app`), Input information of S3 bucket that you checked in Step 2 of [Get AWS S3 bucket Information](#get-aws-s3-bucket-information).
+1. In App settings page (`/admin/app`), Input information of S3 bucket that you checked in Step 2 of [Get AWS S3 Bucket Information](#get-aws-s3-bucket-information).
 2. If you use a S3-compatible storage service like MinIO, input the endpoint URL in the Custom Endpoint form.
 If this form is empty, GROWI uses Amazon S3 by default.